htrivino20/Puma560Trajectory/README.md

 The project aims to explain and show three different interpolation methods on moving planning to weld a square piece.
 We used the Puma 560 Manipulator to simulate the motion.
 The resulting path is shown below.

 ## Getting started
-Execute `git clone [URL]` to clone the repository, the dependencies are found on `requeriments.txt` file.
+Execute `git clone [URL]` to clone the repository, the dependencies are found on `requirements.txt` file.
 You can use the virtual environment you prefer.
 Then execute `pip install -r requirements.txt` to install all dependencies.

 ## Trajectory animation